 - Write a fun message on a portable chalkboard or dry-erase easel at the door to invite students in!

 - Dress up!
-You can wear a chef’s apron and hat or server apron!
-I actually borrowed an apron from the cafeteria manager at my school to save money!
+You can wear a chef’s apron and hat or server apron.
+I borrowed an apron from the cafeteria manager at my school!

 A book tasting might take anywhere from 15 minutes to an hour.
-Here’s an example of a third grade genre tasting I held recently that took 30 minutes.
-In this tasting, 6 tables were set up featuring different fiction genres.
-Each student got to sample 3 different genres during the rotations.
+Here’s an example of a third-grade genre tasting that took 30 minutes.
+In this tasting, 6 tables were set up featuring different types of fiction genres.
+Each student got to sample 3 genres during the rotations.

 - 5 minutes – overview and directions

-- 1 minute – choose first table and book
+- 1 minute – choose the first table

 - 4 minutes – round #1

 - 2 minutes – reflect on book #1 and complete brochure